NHSDigital/record-a-vaccination-guidance/app/record-vaccinations.md

 As this point we look up the patient's details and vaccination history.

-If a match is found you’ll be shown the patient's details and vaccination history.
+If a match is found, you’ll be shown the patient's details and vaccination history.

-If no match is found for the details entered, you have the option to record a vaccination without an NHS number.
+If no match is found, you have the option to search again or to record a vaccination without an NHS number.

 You may also see a warning if there is some important information to consider.
 But the warning will not prevent you from continuing.